Cory Reamer

-Cory Reamer (born May 6, 1987) is a former American football linebacker who played in the National Football League.
+Cory Reamer (born May 6, 1987) is a former American football linebacker who played in the National Football League (NFL).
 He played college football at Alabama.

-High school career
+Early life

 Reamer played defensive back and linebacker at high school powerhouse Hoover High School.
 Hoover won the state championship in 2002, 2003 and 2004.
 Reamer was the MVP of the 2004 championship game in which he had five tackles, two blocked punts (returning one for a touchdown) and a 42-yard interception return that set up another score.
 Future Alabama teammate and NFL quarterback John Parker Wilson was also on Hoover's championship teams.

 College career

 Reamer switched to linebacker at Alabama.
 His first two seasons were plagued by injury, and he was given a medical redshirt in his second season.
 As a sophomore in 2007 he was a starter on special teams.
 Reamer became a starter on defense in his junior year and registered 35 tackles, six tackles for loss, one sack and a forced fumble.
 In his senior year, Reamer was a starter on an Alabama defense that was considered the best in the country.
 On the season Reamer had 50 tackles, seven tackles for loss, two sacks, one forced fumble, one interception and one blocked kick.
 The Crimson Tide defeated Texas in the 2010 BCS National Championship Game to be crowned national champions.